dna-seq/dna-seq/README.md

 dvc repro
 ```
 However, it may take quite a while as ensembl_vep_cache (which is required for VEP annotations) is >14GB.
-And it may happen that OpenCravat will be enough for you needs.
+And it may happen that OpenCravat will be enough for your needs.
-In the Future we plan to focus on OpenCravat leaving VEP as a legacy annotation system.
+In the Future, we plan to focus on OpenCravat leaving VEP as a legacy annotation system.

 Running services